 - Freshly ground black pepper

-- 4 teaspoons micro parsley or chervil leaves (or chopped fresh parsley or chervil)
+- 4 teaspoons micro parsley or chervil leaves (or chopped flat-leaf parsley or regular chervil leaves)

 - 4 teaspoons extra-virgin olive oil

 - 1. Saute the onions, carrots, and celery in the grapeseed oil in a medium saucepan over high heat for 10 minutes, or until golden brown and caramelized.
 Deglaze the pan with the wine and cook until most of the wine has been absorbed.
 Add the stock and simmer over low heat for 1 hour.

 - 2. Strain and return the liquid to the saucepan.
 Add the thyme and simmer for 5 minutes.
 Remove the thyme and simmer for about 30 minutes, or until reduced to 1 1/2 cups.
 Strain through a fine-mesh sieve.
 Store in the refrigerator up to 4 days or freeze up to 2 months.

 - Make the artichokes

 - 3. Slice the artichokes into 1/3-inch-thick wedges.
 Place the artichokes in a small saucepan with the olive oil, thyme, garlic, bay leaves, and lemon juice; cook over low heat for 15 minutes, or until the artichokes are cooked al dente.
 Remove the artichokes from the pan to prevent overcooking.
 The artichokes can be prepared several hours ahead of time.
 Reheat them in the oil just prior to serving.
 Drain the artichokes and season to taste with salt and pepper at the last minute.